East Coast Conversation debuts with virtual dialogue

-SINGAPORE - Making the East Coast greener and setting up support groups for residents were among the ideas mooted at the first East Coast Conversation, which took place online on Saturday (Sept 5).
+Making East Coast greener and setting up support groups for residents were among the ideas mooted at the first East Coast Conversation, which took place online yesterday.

 More than 100 residents in the constituency took part, along with Deputy Prime Minister Heng Swee Keat and the GRC's four other MPs.